Milan Bandić: Public transport

 Most of Bandić's involvements in transport infrastructure concerned car traffic.
 For instance, while the cycling infrastructure was expanded, it was still fragmentary and cycling rate lagged behind other European capitals, despite Zagreb having one of the smallest shares of car traffic in the commute modal split.
 Although Bandić announced numerous new lines in the core of Zagreb's public transport, its tram network, his administration did not realise any of these projects, leading to an unprecedented 20-year drought in tram line construction.
 In 2000, Bandić opened two new tram lines, Dubrava–Dubec and Jarun–Prečko, construction of which was finished during the previous mayor's term.
 These remained the last new tram tracks in the city.
 The Prečko turning circle remains marred by a property dispute, which at one point occasioned a temporary closure.
 In 2007, the city announced construction of seven new tram lines "over the next few years", including lines in Trešnjevka, Lanište, Dubrava, and the never realised Jarun Bridge, two different lines to Zagreb Airport, as well as proposals for further tram lines in Trnje and on the never built Vatikanska Street extension.
 Bandić would announce construction on many of these lines again until the end of his mayoralty.
 Further tram lines and other projects, such as reconstructing the tram storage yard or an intermodal terminal at Sava Bridge, were announced, but no such plans came to fruition by the end of the mayoralty.
 When one of the perennial airport tram projects was brought up by news media in 2019, Bandić denied he proposed it.
 On multiple occasions since the mid-2000s, Bandić had presented plans for a subway network; in 2014, the plan involved a 17 km light rail line to be finished by 2017.
 Subway plans were revived after the 2020 earthquake, "so that trams would not cause vibrations [in the apartments]" of the residents in damaged city centre buildings, per Bandić.

 In the early 2000s, the City of Zagreb selected Crotram's TMK 2200 as the lowest bid for conversion of Zagreb tram rolling stock to low-floor vehicles; the first trams were announced during Pavić's mayoralty.
-Bandić pushed for purchase of TMK 2200s, which came to dominate the rolling stock, with 140 units by 2010.
+Bandić pushed for the purchase of TMK 2200s, which came to dominate the rolling stock with 140 units by 2010.
 Though he announced and lobbied for plans to sell Crotram units in a number of European cities, including Stockholm, Sofia and Helsinki, the deals all fell through, with Helsinki residents finding the test units "cramped and noisy", while Osijek, the other Croatian city with a tram network, found imported trams to be cheaper.
 In 2017, wheelchair ramps were installed in the low-floor trams, since the tram floors did not line up with platforms.